 A 401(k)/403(b) will be your single most significant retirement wealth-building option, providing the ability to sock away a nice amount.
 In addition, most employer-sponsored retirement plans come with employer-matching contributions.

 At a minimum, you must contribute enough to receive the whole match.
 But let’s be honest, that doesn’t cut it for building a healthy retirement nest egg.
-Although employer matches vary depending on your employer, it is rarely more than 6%.
+Although employer matches vary depending on your employer, they are rarely more than 6%.
 You need to save 10% to 20% of your income.

 What about if you are self-employed or your employer doesn’t have a retirement plan?
 You have to be more creative and disciplined when saving for retirement, but there are options.
 You can use a traditional or Roth IRA or a plain old investment account.
 For the self-employed, you can use a SEP, SIMPLE, or Solo 401k.

-Recovery: Using time as your ally, you need to begin saving ASAP and slowly increasing your savings over time.
+Recovery: Using time as your ally, you must begin saving ASAP and slowly increasing your savings over time.
 Those small sums can add up over time, even if you can only set aside a small amount each month.

 #4: Not having enough insurance coverage